 Balloon breast brachytherapy (BBB) is a technique for delivering radiation treatment in women with early stage breast cancer.
-It is given after lumpectomy, or surgical removal of a small breast cancer, it is a short alternative to the more traditional method of using seven weeks of external beam radiation.
+It is given after lumpectomy, or surgical removal of a small breast cancer and is a short alternative to the more traditional method of using seven weeks of external beam radiation.

-The major advantages of balloon breast brachytherapy are a decrease in the duration of treatment (it shortens it to five days), a reduction of the amount of healthy tissue exposed to radiation and an excellent cosmetic outcome.
+The major advantages of balloon breast brachytherapy are a decrease in the duration of therapy (it shortens treatment to five days), a reduction of the amount of healthy tissue exposed to radiation and an excellent cosmetic outcome.
 The main factors limiting the use of the Balloon breast brachytherapy are inadequate skin distance and poor cavity conformance.

 - 1. Ravi A, Lee S, Karsif K et-al. MammoSite multilumen catheter: dosimetry considerations.
 J Cancer Res Ther.
 7 (1): 64-8. doi:10.4103/0973-1482.80469 - Pubmed citation

 - 2. Beitsch PD, Shaitelman SF, Vicini FA.
 Accelerated partial breast irradiation.
 J Surg Oncol.
 2011;103 (4): 362-8. doi:10.1002/jso.21785 - Pubmed citation

 - 3. Dickler A. Technology insight: MammoSite--a new device for delivering brachytherapy following breast-conserving therapy.
 Nat Clin Pract Oncol.
 2007;4 (3): 190-6. doi:10.1038/ncponc0739 - Pubmed citation